 Just like any other emergency plan, your disaster recovery plan steps should be well-documented and well-tested in advance of a catastrophe.
 Every employee has a role to play following a disaster, and your plan should make it obvious what that role is and how to execute it successfully.

 Your complete IT disaster recovery plan should include:

 - A brief overview and summary of the plan.

 - The contact information for executives, critical personnel, and members of the recovery team.

 - Clear, comprehensive steps to follow in the immediate wake of a disaster.

 - A list of the most important elements in your IT infrastructure, and the maximum RTO and RPO for each one.

 - Insurance documents and contact information for your insurance provider(s).

 - Suggestions for dealing with the financial, legal, and reputational repercussions of the disaster.

-The more information your plan includes, the more important it is to test it on a regular basis.
+The more information your server disaster recovery plan includes, the more important it is to test it on a regular basis.
 Full tests should run at least every quarter, and smaller-scale tests can run more frequently outside of standard business hours.